The Story of Hussain Hussaini – One Who Survived

 Learn more about the film

-With Hussein and his camera the author and film director Jakob Gatzka travelled to Iran and got to know the stations of his former life and his dramatic escape: through Iran and Turkey across the sea to Greece and to the capital Athens, finally across the Balkans, until Hussein was picked up in the train near Traunstein…
+With Hussain and his camera the author and film director Jakob Gatzka travelled to Iran and got to know the stations of his former life and his dramatic escape: through Iran and Turkey across the sea to Greece and to the capital Athens, finally across the Balkans, until Hussain was picked up in the train near Traunstein…

 On the way, the two spoke with companions and smugglers.
-And they observed how Hussein integrated himself into Germany and found a second home.
-One fear, however, remains: Will Hussein also lose this, his third “home”?
+And they observed how Hussain integrated himself into Germany and found a second home.
+One fear, however, remains: Will Hussain also lose this, his third “home”?

 Most of the film was made privately, with financial contributions from individuals and with the support of the non-profit BUXUS STIFTUNG GmbH.
 The video equipment rental Nürnberg (Karl Wittmann) helped with the creation.